 The odd shape is caused by Vega's rapid rotation, about 50 times faster than the Sun - centrifugal forces make them bulge at the equator.
 If Vega was spinning a little faster it would begin to break up.
 As with most things there is a YouTube video to demonstrate this.
-While it isn't the most professional production to grace the internet, visual aids like this make the idea so much easier to grasp.
+While it isn't the most professional production to grace the internet (it's best watched muted), visual aids like this make the idea so much easier to grasp.

 (Planets aren't necessarily round either.
 In the case of a rocky planet like the Earth this is barely noticeable but the dwarf planet Haumea is thought to look something like this.)

 To understand why Vega is rotating so rapidly we need to consider how stars form, from collapsing molecular clouds of gas and dust.
 On average, this cloud will be spinning a little (the technical term is angular momentum).
 As the cloud shrinks rotation rate increases, as shown in this sober and serious scientific experiment.

 A class stars, such as Vega and Altair, formed from larger clouds of gas than our Sun, so can be expected to have higher rotation rates.
 (The least spherical star known is Archenar in the southern sky.)
 They are also younger stars than the Sun.
 A spinning top in the frictionless environment of space would whirl indefinitely, in the absence of other forces.
 However, stars lose mass as they age, part of their atmosphere is ejected in a stellar wind.
 The expelled gas interacts with the star's magnetic field, acting as a brake.
 As stars age they spin more slowly, measurements of the rotation rate can be used to estimate a star's age.